masiedu4/all-my-blog-posts/cl0ykaxmh0bjbj6nv84844zgm.md

 In addition to helping the disadvantaged and the less powerful, technology has the potential to benefit everyone.

-Many people have made more money in a few hours by sitting at a computer and making the right or wrong selections, whether it's with [NFTs](https://www.michaelasiedu.com/nfts-greater-physical-art-why-digital-art-will-completely-disrupt-physical-art), DeFi, DAOs, or cryptocurrency trading.
+Many people have made more money in a few hours by sitting at a computer and making the right or wrong selections, whether it's with [NFTs](https://www.michaelasiedu.com/nfts-greater-physical-art-why-digital-art-will-completely-disrupt-physical-art), Defi, DAOs, or cryptocurrency trading.

-When working with the blockchain, all you need is an internet connection and some money you're prepared to risk in order to make money, such as by flipping jpegs of monkeys or supplying liquidity to a decentralized exchange.
+When working with the blockchain, all you need is an understanding of the industry, and some money you're prepared to risk in order to make money.

 However, dealing with the blockchain is not completely risk-free since there are both purposeful and inadvertent bad actors attempting to exploit the technology's infancy and the inexperience of its users.

 Misinformation and disregarding a specific project are two of the most prevalent reasons people lose money while dealing with blockchain.
-That's [something I've been a victim of, too](https://www.michaelasiedu.com/5-things-ive-learned-since-making-the-switch-to-web30).

 I've compiled **a list of the four most crucial questions** anyone interested in working with the blockchain should ask themselves in order to limit the rate at which people lose their hard-earned money due to ignorance.

 [Flipping NFTs](https://web3.hashnode.com/how-much-does-it-cost-to-create-an-nft), buying and hodling tokens, supplying liquidity, engaging in DeFi, joining a DAO, and other strategies can all be viable options for making money in the cryptocurrency space.

 This article's points are broad and can be applied to any blockchain venture you'd like to invest in.

-### 1. Is it a solution to your problem, and if so, how?
+## 1. Is it a solution to your problem, and if so, how?

 Because of its promise to solve problems, this technology is being used by a growing number of people.